playframework/scalatestplus-play/docs/manual/working/scalaGuide/main/tests/ScalaTestingWithComponents.md

 When testing, we can use the real components which allows us to start the complete application for full functional testing, or we can create a test components which starts a subset of the application as required.

 ## WithApplicationComponents
 Key to testing the components is the [WithApplicationComponents](api/scala/org/scalatestplus/play/components/WithApplicationComponents.html) trait.
 This sets up the application, server and context ready for testing.
-Similar to when [[Testing with Guice|ScalaTestingWithGuice]], there are a number of `sub-traits` available to mixin depending on your testing strategy
+There are a number of `sub-traits` available to mixin depending on your testing strategy
 * [OneAppPerSuiteWithComponents](api/scala/org/scalatestplus/play/components/OneAppPerSuiteWithComponents.html)
 * [OneAppPerTestWithComponents](api/scala/org/scalatestplus/play/components/OneAppPerTestWithComponents.html)
 * [OneServerPerSuiteWithComponents](api/scala/org/scalatestplus/play/components/OneServerPerSuiteWithComponents.html)